 If that sounds too good to be true then you do need to bare in mind that all this comes at a price.
 This ain't a cheap tent by any stretch of the imagination.
 But it is beautiful, extremely well designed and could well be the only single person tent you ever need to buy.
 If you are the sort of person who buys into the old adage of "buy cheap pay twice" and you want to invest in a tent for life, the Copper Spur has to be in the running for your hard-earned dollars.

-If you think you're only going to use a tent a couple of times a year, you may want to look at a different option because this is a serious tent that deserves to be in the back country as much as possible!
+If you think you're only going to use a tent a couple of times a year, you may want to look at a different option because Big Agnes is a serious tent that deserves to be in the back country as much as possible!

 Rated for 3 seasons and weighing 4.4lbs, the Ozark Trail 1 Person Backpacking Tent also comes with a gear loft, a couple of mesh pockets and an e-port for an electrical extension cord. ($)

-This Ozark Trail 1 manages to be both extremely cheap whilst providing lots of space and a reasonable degree of durability.
+This Ozark Trail 1 is very much at the opposite end of the spectrum from Big Agnes and manages to be both extremely cheap whilst providing lots of space and a reasonable degree of durability.
 There is enough room that you might consider it a 1.5 person tent.
 It is easy to set-up and take-down.
 And it's far more solid than you might give it credit for given the low, low price point.

-It is quite heavy for a one man tent (you'll probably notice the weight after hiking a few miles).
+It is not an ultralight tent.
+Indeed, it's quite heavy for a one man tent (you'll probably notice the weight after hiking a few miles).
 And it's also bulkier than other solo tents when packed.
 And look, the presence of an e-port for electricity suggests it's not really intended for much use in the backcountry.

 However, it is perfectly serviceable.
-If budget is the only thing holding you back from an awesome backpacking expedition, then all you really need to do is give it a bit of extra waterproofing and away you go!
+If budget is the only thing holding you back from an awesome backpacking expedition, then all you really need to do is give it a bit of extra waterproofing, some different tent stakes and away you go!

-This is a great choice if your looking for a cheap one person tent.
+When it comes to backpacking tents, you usually expect to pay a lot of money.
+But this is a great choice if you're looking for a cheap one person tent.
 If money is the only thing standing between you and a camping trip, just get it!